olsonbg/TraceHBonds/README.md

 ## <a name="lifetime"></a> Hydrogen bond lifetime correlations (--lifetime)

-The [--lifetime](#lifetime-t) option calculates the hydrogen bond lifetime autocorrelation.
+The [--lifetime](#lifetime-t) option calculates the continuous and intermittent hydrogen bond lifetime autocorrelation.

 ### <a name="lifetime-files"></a>File Created